Maria Tănase

 Tănase has a similar importance in Romania as Édith Piaf in France or Amália Rodrigues in Portugal.
 In her nearly three-decade-long career, she became widely regarded as Romania's national diva, being admired for her originality, voice, physical beauty and charisma.
 In Romania, she is still regarded as a major cultural icon of the 20th century.
-In 2006 she was included to the list of the 100 Greatest Romanians of all time by a nationwide poll.
+In 2006 she was included in the list of the 100 Greatest Romanians of all time by a nationwide poll.

-Among her songs are Cine iubește și lasă (1937), Leliță cârciumăreasă (1939), Bun îi vinul ghiurghiuliu (1938), Doina din Maramureș (1956), Ciuleandra (1956) and Până când nu te iubeam.
+Among her songs are Cine iubește și lasă (1937), Leliță cârciumăreasă (1939), Bun îi vinul ghiurghiuliu (1938), Doina din Maramureș (1956), Ciuleandra (1956), Lume, lume (1966), and Până când nu te iubeam.

 Biography

-Born in Bucharest suburb of Cărămidarii de Jos, or Cărămidari, Maria Tănase attended Primary School number 11 from Tăbăcari.
+Born in the Bucharest suburb of Cărămidarii de Jos, or Cărămidari, Maria Tănase attended Primary School number 11 from Tăbăcari.
 Her father, Ion Coanda Tănase, was a master gardener and a florist, also owner of a big nursery on the outskirts of Bucharest, which employed female workers from different various regions of Romania.
 These women, in turn, would share traditional folk songs and tales which deeply enthralled little Maria, which was to leave a permanent mark on her.

 She made her stage debut in Cărămidarii de Jos, at the "Ion Heliade Rădulescu" High School.
-In 1934, she joined the "Cărăbuş" Theatre of Constantin Tănase with the help and advice of newspaper writer Sandu Eliad, who, at that time was her partner.
+In 1934, she joined the "Cărăbuș" Theatre of Constantin Tănase with the help and advice of newspaper writer Sandu Eliad, who, at that time was her partner.
 Her real debut took place on 2 June 1934 with the stage name Mary Atanasiu.
 In the fall of 1937 she recorded her first folk songs at the Columbia studio in Bucharest.
 On 20 February 1938 her voice was heard for the first time on the radio.
 Shortly after, she started to develop a local and international following.
 She represented Romania at the 1939 New York World's Fair.
-During the first months of the National Legionary State, Maria Tănase was banned from performing in public and her recordings were destroyed.
+During the first months of the National Legionary State, Tănase was banned from performing in public and her recordings were destroyed.

 During World War II, together with George Enescu, George Vraca, and Constantin Tănase, she was making stage tours singing in front of soldiers injured on the battlefield.
 In December 1943, she sang at the Christmas festivities at the Royal Cavalry Regiment, where King Michael I of Romania, Ion Antonescu, Mihai Antonescu, and all the members of the government were present as guests.
-In 1944 Maria Tănase took time to sing in Edmond Audran's operetta "Mascota" (The Mascot).
+In 1944 Tănase took time to sing in Edmond Audran's operetta "Mascota" (The Mascot).